 I pulled her hand off her mouth.
 ‘What?’

-‘A library with stories stolen from writers!’
+‘A library for stories stolen from writers!’

 This time she was the cautious one and sighed.
 ‘If you’re right… How do we find this secret library?’

 I tried to think.
-Even put my fingers on my chin like I’d seen smart people do just to see if that would help.
+Even put my fingers on my chin like I’d seen smart people do, just to see if that would help.
 It didn’t.

 A noise interrupted my thoughts.
 A beep from Aoife’s pocket.

 We checked it immediately.
 It wasn’t a text from the Thief saying it was late.
 It wasn’t anything useful at all.
-Just a response from an author we’d contacted earlier – before we know how to travel magically with books.
+Just a response from an author we’d contacted earlier – before we knew how to travel magically with books.

 I pushed the phone back at Aoife.
 ‘We already know how to travel through books.’